Game-theoretic analysis of Guts Poker: Analytic framework: value of single-state generalized recursive games

 For {\it unbounded games}, in which stakes may possibly increase without bound, we must be a bit more careful than we have been about accounting of payoffs at intermediate times, since, different from the diminishing returns case, the remaining stakes are not necessarily going to zero.
 For example, in our accounting of Guts, we have computed payoffs by subtracting off the players ante at the termination of the game.
 Yet, even at intermediate times, these funds are encumbered, or ``owed'' by the player, and should be counted in negative payoff.
 From this point of view, if the game continues indefinitely, funds corresponding to antes are indefinitely tied up and effectively lost to all players, so that $\underline V<\overline V$ and the game does not have a traditional value.

-To account for these considerations, we add for a general recursive game $(A,B)$ a ``termination fee'' to the computed value at the $n$th round of $-t$ times the current stakes.
-This could correspond, as in the case of Guts as accounted here, simply to book-keeping/original ante, or it could arise from a ``buyout fee'' that a player must pay in order to exit the game before it is finished.
+To account for these considerations, we add for a general generalized recursive game $(A,B)$ a ``termination fee'' to the computed value at the $n$th round of $-t$ times the current stakes, where $t\geq 0$, allowing a player to stop the game at stage $n$ before it is naturally concluded.
+This could correspond, as in the case of Guts as accounted here, simply to book-keeping/loss of an original ante, or it could arise from a ``buyout fee'' that a player must pay in order to exit the game before it is finished.
 We will refer to factor $t$ as the ``termination constant.''

+With this modification, we may define a truncated game, in which players are required to stop (either naturally, or manually by execution of the termination clause) at stage less than or equal to some upper bound $n$.
+We define $\underline{V}_n$ to be the maximum payoff to player 1 that is forcable by player 1 in the $n$-truncated game, and $\overline{V}_n\geq \underline{V}_n$ to be the minimum payoff to player 1 that is forcable by player 2.
+Evidently, $\underline{V}_0=-t$, $\overline{V}_0=+t$, while, by the dynamic programming principle, \be \underline{V}_{n+1}=T(\underline{V}_n), \qquad \overline{V}_{n+1}=T(\overline{V}_n), \ee where $T$ is the value map given in \eqref{Tmap}.
+This gives well-defined, and in principle computable lower and upper values $\underline{V}_n$ and $\overline{V}_n$ for each $n$-truncated game.

+Taking $n\to \infty$, we then define the total lower and upper values by \be \underline{V}:=\sup_{n\geq 0} \underline{V}_n, \qquad \overline{V}:=\sup_{n\geq 0} \overline{V}_n. \ee Note that this construction, when applied to the motivating example of guts, amounts to the convention described in the introduction that monetary units in the pot are lost to all parties unless claimed by finite (natural termination of the game.
+It is straightforward, by monotonicity of the value map, to see that either $\underline{V}_n\equiv \underline{V}_0=-t$ or else $\underline{V}_n$ is strictly monotone increasing, with $\underline{V}=\lim_{n\to \infty}\underline{V}_n$ similarly as in the iteration of Proposition \ref{dimprop} for the case of diminishing returns.
+In particular, in the latter case, $\underline{V}$ is a fixed point of $T$.

+\br An example indicating the need for truncation is the (asymmetric) generalized recursive game consisting of repeatedly flipping a coin, with payoff to player 1 of $+1$ for heads and $-1$ for tails and available strategies being to quit after winning, quit after losing, double the stakes and continue after winning, or double the stakes and continue after losing.
+Without truncation, the strategy of quitting after winning and doubling after losing can be recognized as the famous ``doubling strategy,'' or martingale betting system, apparently guaranteeing eventual return of $+1$ to player 1, but in fact not realizable in finite lifespan (Doob's optional stopping theorem \cite{BW}). \er

-With these definitions, we have the following results, comprising a toolkit for the treatment of unbounded recursive games.
+With these definitions, we have the following results, comprising a toolkit for the treatment of unbounded generalized recursive games.